syuvivida/DQMSpace/runregistry_scripts/lumiloss/README.md

 # Scripts to obtain luminosity loss figures
-# Note this branch v2.0 contains the scripts for the new Golden and Muon JSON
-logic (used in Run 3 from call 20)
+## Note this branch v1.0 contains the scripts for the new Golden and Muon JSON logic (used in Run 3 from call 20)

 The update is for Muon DPG/POG and ECAL.
-See https://github.com/syuvivida/DQMSpace/tree/v2.0/runregistry_scripts/lumiloss/goldenJSON.txt and https://github.com/syuvivida/DQMSpace/tree/v2.0/runregistry_scripts/lumiloss/muonJSON.txt
+See https://github.com/syuvivida/DQMSpace/tree/v1.0/runregistry_scripts/lumiloss/goldenJSON.txt and https://github.com/syuvivida/DQMSpace/tree/v1.0/runregistry_scripts/lumiloss/muonJSON.txt

 Note, if you need to update lumiloss figures because of an update of certain runs, please see point 8.

+If you need to create lumiloss figure for ReReco dataset, see point 10.

+## Normal running
 0. Setup grid certificate
 https://github.com/cms-DQM/runregistry/tree/master/runregistry_api_client#provide-the-certificate-manually

 1. Check out the DQMSpace package
 ```
-git clone -b v2.0 git@github.com:syuvivida/DQMSpace.git
+git clone -b v1.0 git@github.com:syuvivida/DQMSpace.git
 ```

 2. Go to the proper directory